A note on distance-hereditary graphs whose complement is also distance-hereditary

 The split decomposition was first introduced by Cunningham \cite{SplitDecIntro}.
-We give only a brief presentation to introduce some notations, see e.g. \cite{GioanP12} for a more detailed presentation.
-It is based on the notion of split.
-Given a graph $G=(V,E)$, a \emph{split} is a bipartition $(A,B)$ of $V$ such that $|A|,|B| \geq 2$ and such that there are all edges between $N(A)$ and $N(B)$.
-A split $(A,B)$ is called \emph{strong} if it does not overlap other splits $(A',B')$, i.e. one of $A \cap A'$, $B \cap A'$, $A \cap B'$, $B \cap B'$ must be empty.
-Decomposing using strong splits produces a unique decomposition which we call the (canonical) split decomposition.
-The split decomposition $(T,\mu)$ of a graph $G$ can be described via an \textbf{undirected} tree $T$ whose leaves are bijectively mapped to $V(G)$.
-Each internal node $t$ of $T$ is labelled by an induced subgraph $\mu(t)$ of $G$ corresponding to picking a vertex\footnote{The choice is not arbitrary.} in each subtree incident to $t$.
+We briefly introduce some notation, see e.g. \cite{GioanP12} for a more detailed presentation.
+Given a connected graph $G=(V,E)$, a \emph{split} is a bipartition $(A,B)$ of $V$ such that $|A|,|B| \geq 2$ and such that there are all edges between $N(A)$ and $N(B)$.
+A split $(A,B)$ is called \emph{strong} if it does not overlap another split $(A',B')$, i.e. one of $A \cap A'$, $B \cap A'$, $A \cap B'$, $B \cap B'$ must be empty.
+Decomposing using strong splits produces a unique decomposition, which we call the (canonical) split decomposition.
+The \emph{split decomposition} $(T,\mu)$ of a graph $G$ can be described via an \textbf{undirected} tree $T$ whose leaves are bijectively mapped to $V(G)$ (see examples in \cref{fig:P4Bull}).
+Each internal node $t$ of $T$ is labelled by an induced subgraph $\mu(t)$ of $G$ corresponding to picking\footnote{The choice is not arbitrary.
+A suitable vertex may be found by following a path which alternates between edges of $T$ and edges of graphs labelling nodes of $T$, see also \cref{lem:adj-split-dec}.
+For instance, consider the split decomposition of the bull illustrated in \cref{fig:P4Bull}.
+Let $t$ be the internal node adjacent to the leaf mapped to vertex $e$.
+The interface vertices of $\mu(t)$ may be replaced by vertices $b$ and $c$ but not vertices $a$ and $d$.}, in each subtree incident to $t$, one vertex of $V(G)$ mapped to a leaf.
 The vertices of $\mu(t)$ are thus in bijection with edges incident to $t$ in $T$.
 We call \emph{interface vertex} a vertex of some graph $\mu(t)$ mapped to an edge of $T$ not incident to a leaf.
-The strong splits of $G$ correspond exactly to the bipartitions $(A,B)$ of the set of leaves of $T$ such that there is an internal edge $e$ of $T$ such that leaves in $A$ are in the same component of $T-e$.
+The strong splits of $G$ correspond exactly to the bipartitions $(A,B)$ of the set of leaves of $T$ for which $A$ and $B$ are the respective sets of leaves in the two components of $T-e$, for some internal edge $e$ of $T$.
 The important property of the split decomposition is the following.

-\begin{lemma}[\cite{GioanP12}] Two vertices $u,v \in V(G)$ are adjacent in $G$ if and only if, for every internal node $t$ of $T$ on the path $P$ between the leaves mapped to $u$ and $v$, there is an edge in $\mu(t)$ between the vertices of $\mu(t)$ mapped to the edges on $P$. \end{lemma}
+\begin{lemma}[\cite{GioanP12}] Two vertices $u,v \in V(G)$ are adjacent in $G$ if and only if, for every internal node $t$ of $T$ on the path $P$ between the leaves mapped to $u$ and $v$, there is an edge in $\mu(t)$ between the vertices of $\mu(t)$ mapped to the edges of $P$. \end{lemma}

-The following observation will be implicitly used to reason on the structure of split decompositions.
+The following known observation will be implicitly used to consider the possible structure of split decompositions.